Composting Fall Leaves

 How to Compost Leaves Quickly

-The key to composting leaves quickly is to add the right compost materials to make a hot compost pile.
-There is no better way of making high quality compost.
-You’ll need to create a hot compost pile, keep the air in, and turn it regularly so that all the material is exposed to the composting microbes and the material breaks down quickly.
+In order to start a compost pile you’ll need to create a hot compost pile, keep the air in, and turn it regularly so that all the material is exposed to the composting microbes and the material breaks down quickly.
 Done correctly you can have the best compost in 30 days!
-Do you really want to wait 2 years to have compost?
+Do you really want to wait 2 years to have compost (as is the case with a static compost pile)?

 Eucalyptus leaves are a bit different story.
 If you are in a region where eucalytpus is common, such as in Australia or in Southern California, take a walk in a eucalyptus forest.
 Notice there is practically no plants growing under the canopy?
 This is because eucalyptus produces a chemical that inhibits other plants from growing.
 Same for walnut trees.
 It’s called a phytotoxin.

 If that is all you have, then cure the compost for at least 90 days, and better yet 6 months before applying it to the garden.
-If you can smell the eucalyptus oils in the compost then definitely wait to apply it.
+If you can smell the eucalyptus oils, then definitely wait to apply it.
+Better yet, don’t put it in your garden at all.

 Tips for Composting Leaves